Possible evidence for extended X-ray emission surrounding PSR B0656+14 with eROSITA: Abstract

 \section{Abstract}

 Extended very-high-energy $\gamma$-ray emission from middle-aged pulsars as revealed recently by several groundbased $\gamma$-ray experiments has strong implication on the transport of high-energy particles in the interstellar medium surrounding those pulsars.
 The $\gamma$-ray emission is widely believed to be produced by high-energy electrons and positrons accelerated by the pulsar wind nebulae when scattering off the interstellar radiation field via the inverse Compton process.
-Multiwavelength counterparts of the $\gamma$-ray halos are expected to be present, which are, however, not observed yet.
-In this work, we report for the first time the detection of extended X-ray emission from $\sim 0.2^{\circ}$ radius region of PSR B0656+14 with eROSITA.
+Consequently, multiwavelength counterparts of the $\gamma$-ray halos are expected to be present, which have not yet been detected.
+In this work we report the possible detection of extended X-ray emission from a $\sim 0.2\degr$ radius region around PSR B0656+14 with eROSITA.
+In spite that there are uncertainties of the on-orbit point spread function of the pointing mode, the radial profile of PSR B0656+14 is found to be broader than that of a star at similar observational conditions, indicating that emission is possibly from the expected extended halo around the pulsar.
 The spectrum of the emission can be described by a power-law function with an index of $\sim3.7$.
-The fluxes decrease with radius faster than the prediction of the particle diffusion and synchrotron radiation in a uniform magnetic field, suggesting the existence of a radial gradient of the magnetic field strength as $\sim r^{-1}$.
+Its surface brightness declines with radius faster than the prediction of the particle diffusion and synchrotron radiation in a uniform magnetic field, suggesting the existence of a radial gradient of the magnetic field strength as $\sim r^{-1}$.
 The magnetic field strength in the X-ray emitting region is constrained to be $4-10~\mu$G.